ApicaSystem/apicactl/docs/logiqctl_license.md

 ## logiqctl license

-View or update license
+View or update LOGIQ license

 ### Synopsis

-Logiq deployment comes configured with a 30-day trial license.
-Obtain a valid license by contacting LOGIQ at license@logiq.ai.
+The LOGIQ Observability platform comes preconfigured with a 30-day trial license.
+You can obtain a valid license by contacting LOGIQ at license@logiq.ai.
-With this command, the user can view or apply a license.
+This command lets you view your existing LOGIQ license or apply a new one.

 ### Examples

 ```

-Upload your LOGIQ deployment license
+Upload your LOGIQ platform license
 - logiqctl license set -f license.jws

-View License information
+View your LOGIQ license information
  - logiqctl license get

 ```